This post may contain affiliate links. Learn more.

 TreeActiv’s excellent herbal toner has everything you need to help maintain healthy skin while also treating acne.
 It’s easy to apply and is loaded with natural ingredients.

-Using skin toner as part of a daily skincare routine has many benefits, including that they reduce oil levels and balance pH levels, and they help build a strong foundation for your serums and moisturizers while allowing them to absorb more easily into your pores.
+Using a skin toner as part of your daily skincare routine has many benefits, including that it reduces oil levels and balances pH levels and helps build a strong foundation for your serums and moisturizers while allowing them to absorb more easily into your pores.

-Most men use a toner daily to prevent overly dry skin and irritation, but how often you choose to use it depends on your skin type.
+Most men use a toner daily to minimize pores and prepare skin for serums, but how often you choose to use it depends on your skin type.
 You can also apply it in the morning and before you go to bed to keep your skin’s pH balance spot on.

 You can apply toner after you shave to prevent clogged pores and for treating potential ingrown hairs.
 Here’s a brief guide for using toner effectively.